• Skip to primary navigation

 • Feedback

-• Almonds - These are what make this a protein packed and filling snack.
+• Almonds - These are what make these brownie bite Santa hats a protein packed and filling snack.
 You could swap them some another nut like cashews or peanuts.
 It needs to be something that blends well, so anything you would usually find as a nut butter.
 You could use a mixture too, or even use seeds.

-• Cocoa powder - This is what gives it all the chocolatey flavour.
+• Cocoa powder - This is what gives the Santa brownies all the chocolatey flavour.
 We used unsweetened and try to use the best quality that you can, as you really will be able to taste the difference.

 • Dates - To give it some natural sweetness, and also the stickiness, we used pitted dates.
 You could use raisins instead, but it doesn't have the same consistency, and tends to fall apart a bit more.